 At ElectricityPlans.com, all minimum use fees and bill credits are clearly outlined in the pricing details for each plan.
 We read the fine print for you so you can easily estimate your bill based on your typical usage.
+And, if you use the Electricity Bill Calculator feature (Texas only), we’ll even calculate exactly what you will pay, based on your usage!
 No more minimum use fee or bill credit surprises.

 7. You Used More Than You Thought You Used

 In your first bill cycle, the items above might be why your electric bill is higher than you expected.